SCCapstone/decision_maker/README.md

 To run the application from a debug .apk file, one must:
 1. Ensure there are no prior versions of this application installed on the android device or emulator.
 2. Drag and drop the .apk onto the device to install the application.
-3. Can also run in the directory of the apk: `adb install <apk-file>`.
+3. One can also download the apk file and then run this command in the downloaded directory: `adb install <apk-file>`.
 Note that your emulator must be turned on for this command to work.

 ## 3 Deployment
 The backend of our application running in the AWS cloud requires deployment.
 This section is for the development team only as only they have access to the pocket poll AWS credentials.
 Please contact John Andrews (jha2@email.sc.edu) if you have any inqueries.